 Set him up for success

 There are lots of scratching posts and cat trees on the market.
 Some scratchers have vertical scratching areas while others are horizontal or on an incline.
 They have different textures such as corrugated cardboard, sisal rope, burlap, natural wood, and carpeting.
 Cats have preferences and will typically like some textures or orientations over others.
 Since you are just getting to know your cat you probably won’t know what he likes yet.
-However, most cats will go for sisal rope and corrugated cardboard scratchers like these.
+However, most cats will go for sisal rope and corrugated cardboard scratchers.

 When selecting scratchers make sure they’re sturdy.
 (A scratcher that wobbles when he leans his weight on it will probably never be used again.)
 Also, look for scratchers with longer surfaces that will allow your cat to completely stretch out when he uses it.
 For adult cats this means a vertical scratching post should be at least 3 feet tall.
 If possible, have several scratching options in your home with different orientations and textures.
 Cat trees which have several levels can also provide your cats with the ability to perch – cats love to hang out in high places!